CENTRAL AMERICA WAR (1979-1992)

 Many documented and countless more undocumented U.S. troops were subjected to hostile fire, explosive devices and imminent danger yet have not received proper combat honors and recognition by the United States Government.

 Federal Management Regulation DoD 7000.14-R Vol. 7A, Ch 44 Dec.
-2013 provides examples of when military personnel qualify for Combat Zone (CZ) or Qualified Hazardous Duty Area (QHDA) tax exclusions under direct support of combat military operations.
+2013 provides examples of when military personnel qualify for Combat Zone (CZ) benefits or Qualified Hazardous Duty Area (QHDA) tax exclusions under direct support of combat military operations.
 These include: 1) when personnel render service on a supply vessel transporting supplies to the CZ or QHDA, 2) “If an aircraft in a nearby country outside the CZ or QHDA is used to transport supplies and personnel into the CZ or QHDA, then the members of the ground crew who load the aircraft and the maintenance personnel who maintain the aircraft,” including those “members who maintain and control the airstrip (e.g., as a meteorologist or air traffic controller) are performing services in direct support of military operations in the CZ or QHDA qualify for the tax exclusion.”
 Furthermore all personnel in the neighboring country outside the combat zone “who support and assist other members of that unit or installation who serve in direct support of military operations in a CZ or QHDA” are considered to be serving in direct support of military operations in a CZ or QHDA.
 “Generally, all members who serve in support of operations at an installation (outside the CZ or QHDA) where some members serve in direct support of military operations in a CZ or QHDA are considered to be serving in direct support of military operations in a CZ or QHDA (e.g., unit or installation personnel for an airstrip would qualify).”

 Federal Management Regulation DoD 7000.14-R combined with the below MILPER Message NR 96-104 (Public Law 104-106) clearly establish who is eligible for the El Sal AFEM.
 Honduran deployments of American troops were excluded from these recognitions and correlated benefits for long-forgotten political reasons.